Home Home

 Program Overview

 Informatics is the study of people, information, and technology.
 Students are prepared to design, build, manage, and secure information systems that make a difference in society, organizations, and individual lives.
 The curriculum uses an experiential learning approach that emphasizes problem solving, group work, research, writing, oral presentations, and technology.
-Degree options in Biomedical & Health Informatics, Human-Computer Interaction, Information Assurance and Cybersecurity, Data Science, and Information Architecture are available.
+Focus areas in Human-Computer Interaction, Information Assurance and Cybersecurity, and Information Architecture are available, along with degree options in Biomedical and Health Informatics and Data Science.

 This program of study leads to the following credentials: